rrothenb/schrute/docs/schrute-phase1-architecture.md

 - Content (the actual statement)
 - Deadline (if mentioned)

+For each query, extract:
+- Query text (the actual question)
+- Query type (if identifiable)

-Return a JSON array of speech acts.
-Be thorough - a single email may contain multiple speech acts.
+Return a JSON object with two arrays: "speechActs" and "queries".
+Be thorough - a single email may contain multiple speech acts AND queries.

-CRITICAL: Extract speech acts ONLY.
+CRITICAL: Extract speech acts and queries ONLY.
 Do not infer, summarize, or add commentary.`

 const userPrompt = `Email from: ${email.from}
 Email to: ${email.to.join(', ')}